mafkhami23/mafkhami23/README.md

 ### [Urban Heat Island Mitigation Study](https://github.com/mafkhami23/Urban-Heat-Island-Mitigation)
 Mixed-methods research using satellite data, survey analysis, and neighborhood modeling to guide climate-resilient urban design.

+### [Strategic User Research for Data-Driven Decision Making]
+A data-driven exploration of future living models that redefines community, flexibility, and well-being in multifamily housing.

 ### [Mass Timber Carbon Calculator](https://www.corgan.com/MTcarboncalculator)
 A tool designed to estimate biogenic carbon and CO₂e emissions in mass timber projects—used by architects and builders to make smarter material choices.